The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 6,000 people.
 That left us with 12 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 6.1% to 1.0%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 7.0% to 1.7%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Dickinson took the distinction of being the most Hispanic, while West Fargo was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Williston took the distinction of being the most Hispanic or Latino, while West Fargo was the least Hispanic or Latino city.

 Dickinson is a city in Stark County, North Dakota, United States.
 It is the county seat of Stark County.
 The population was 17,787 at the 2010 census.
 The U.S. Census Bureau estimated 2015 population is 23,765.